 - The first instalment covers 80% of the preliminary fixed costs subsidy and can be applied for between 23 November 2020 and 30 June 2021.

-- The second instalment can be applied for between 1 July 2021 and 31 December 2021.
-With this tranche, the remainder of the fixed costs subsidy will be paid.
+- The second instalment can be applied for between 1 July 2021 and 31 March 2022.
+With this instalment, the remainder of the fixed costs subsidy will be paid.

 For applications for a subsidy of up to EUR 36,000 as part of the first instalment, the application does not have to be submitted by a tax advisor, auditor, or accountant.

 For applications for a subsidy between EUR 36,000 and EUR 100,000 as part of the first instalment, the confirmation by a tax advisor, auditor or accountant can be limited to a plausibility check.